 R v Ali, Central Criminal Court (2012)

 Assisted in the conduct of the defence.
 The defendant was charged with murder.
-The defendant had a dispute with the victim over the theft and destruction of the defendant’s car.
+The defendant had a dispute with the victim over the theft and destruction of the defendant's car.
 A month after the theft of the car the victim was seen in a bookmakers in Old Kent.
-A group of about 10 youths entered the bookmakers their faces covered and he was stabbed to death in the shop.
+A group of about ten youths entered the bookmakers with their faces covered.
+He was stabbed to death in the shop.
 The whole incident was captured on CCTV.
-It was both the prosecution and one co-defendant’s case, that the defendant could be seen on CCTV with the knife and had inflicted the fatal wound.
+It was both the prosecution and one co-defendant's case that the defendant could be seen on CCTV with the knife inflicting the fatal wound.
 The defendant was convicted.
 It was a very strong prosecution case.

 R v Dadd, Harrow Crown Court (2012)

 The defendant had been protecting his son who had been the victim of bullying by a local gang.
-His case was that he had called the police who had ignored his concerns; when his son was again attacked he confronted the gang and was attacked but he defended himself.
+His case was that he had called the police who had ignored his concerns.
+When his son was attacked again he confronted the gang and was then attacked, but he defended himself.
 He was charged with robbery and GBH.
 After a short retirement the jury found him not guilty.